A romantic weekend in Switzerland

 Weekend getaways are the chance to try out quirky hotels, and in Switzerland, there's something for everyone.
 Do you like the mountains and aren't afraid of the cold?
 Sleep in an igloo in Zermatt.
 It's the ultimate accommodation for couples in search of a romantic stay: sip champagne in the candlelight and use the cold as an excuse to cuddle up closer.
 Among the other out-of-the ordinary accommodation choices are the yurts in the Montreux region, the luxurious rooms in the Hotel Palafitte, built on stilts in Lake Neuchâtel, or test the white pods in the Giettes resort, luxury tents for ecotourism enthusiasts.

-Sleep in an igloo in Zermatt: 1 hour from Visp by public transport, a station where the TGV Lyria des Neiges stops off in winter.
+Sleep in an igloo in Zermatt: 1 hour from Visp by public transport.

 Yurts and Hotel Palafitte in Montreux: situated less than 30 minutes by train from Lausanne

-The White Pods in Giettes: 50 minutes from Aigle by public transport, a town where the TGV Lyria des Neiges stops off in winter.
+The White Pods in Giettes: 50 minutes from Aigle by public transport.

 Places to relax

 Switzerland is packed full of spas and thermal baths.
 Sometimes situated in the mountain villages, they are also found in most of the luxury hotels in the cities.
 It's the perfect opportunity to relax in the thermal baths and unwind with a massage.
 Among the most well-known and typical are the Bains de Lavey.
 The heated outdoor swimming pools offer exceptional views of the mountains.
 If you visit thermal baths in German-speaking Switzerland, don't be too modest; nudism is often the norm!

 The Bains de Lavey: 20 minutes by public transport from Aigle or an hour and 15 minutes from Lausanne.